metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `data_volume_templates` (Attributes List) dataVolumeTemplates is a list of dataVolumes that the VirtualMachineInstance template can reference.
-DataVolumes in this list are dynamically created for the VirtualMachine and are tied to the VirtualMachine's life-cycle. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--data_volume_templates))
+- `data_volume_templates` (Attributes List) dataVolumeTemplates is a list of dataVolumes that the VirtualMachineInstance template can reference.DataVolumes in this list are dynamically created for the VirtualMachine and are tied to the VirtualMachine's life-cycle. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--data_volume_templates))
 - `instancetype` (Attributes) InstancetypeMatcher references a instancetype that is used to fill fields in Template (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--instancetype))
-- `live_update_features` (Attributes) LiveUpdateFeatures references a configuration of hotpluggable resources (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--live_update_features))
 - `preference` (Attributes) PreferenceMatcher references a set of preference that is used to fill fields in Template (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--preference))
-- `run_strategy` (String) Running state indicates the requested running state of the VirtualMachineInstance mutually exclusive with Running
+- `run_strategy` (String) Running state indicates the requested running state of the VirtualMachineInstancemutually exclusive with Running
-- `running` (Boolean) Running controls whether the associatied VirtualMachineInstance is created or not Mutually exclusive with RunStrategy
+- `running` (Boolean) Running controls whether the associatied VirtualMachineInstance is created or notMutually exclusive with RunStrategy

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.template`